 - 90% of new cars sold in Norway are electric despite winters similar to ours.

 Source: Robbie Andrew, CICERO

-It is true that in the worst winter conditions, an electric car’s range can drop by as much as half.
+It's true that in the worst winter conditions, an electric car’s range can drop by as much as half.
 So, a few days a year a car with a 400 km range will only be able to get 200 to 240 km on a single charge.

 This is a useful barometer for determining ideal battery size.
 Our advice?
-Identify your longest regular commute (between two charging points, so, let’s say between your home and your cottage or workplace) to determine a range you can live with, knowing that a smaller battery translates into thousands of dollars of savings.
+Identify your longest regular commute (between two charging points, so, let’s say between your home and your cottage or workplace) to determine a range that you can live with, knowing that a smaller battery translates into thousands of dollars of savings.
 And if you need the occasional battery boost, fast charging highway stations will give you about 50 more km in just 15 minutes.

 Are you ready to make the transition?